thomet/thomet.github.io/_posts/2023-05-26-thomet-readme.md

 ## My Goal

-If I accomplish my goals,it means that:
+If I accomplish my goals it means that:

 * You are empowered to figure out what you need to do and how you think it should be done and then get it done
 * You have room to grow as an individual